molepi/omicsPrint/vignettes/omicsPrint.md

-This vignette shows how `omicsPrint` can be used to verify sample relationships using 450k DNA methylation data\[@Bibikova2011\].
+This vignette shows how `omicsPrint` can be used to verify sample relationships using 450k DNA methylation data(Bibikova et al. 2011).
 In order to run the verification access to the raw idat-files is required as well as an overview of the reported sample relations.
 It is important to note that all the array should pass quality control, e.g. using [MethylAid](http://bioconductor.org/packages/MethylAid/), since bad-quality array could introduce spurious sample relations.

 > If only beta-values are available for the signal probes, i.e. missing the rs-probes, probes containing SNPs should be extracted and if informative enough these could be used!